 Online stylists and work from home wardrobe essentials

-My husband has used online stylists from Stitch Fix and Nordstrom Trunk Club.
+My husband has used online stylists from Stitch Fix.
 I’ve done the same with those companies, plus Wantable to great success.
 In fact, for this article on work from home wardrobe essentials, I focused my work at home outfit research on three companies: Stitch Fix vs Trunk Club vs Wantable.

 In each instance I sent my stylist a note that pretty much said the following:

 “I’m interested in improving my options for work from home outfits.
 I’d like to start building a capsule wardrobe that are versatile so I can me to mix and match pieces that look professional yet are comfortable for working at home.”

 Each stylist was super enthusiastic about helping me put together my work from home wardrobe essentials.
 And while I was super enthusiastic about seeing what they would send me, the results varied greatly.
 Let me tell you how things worked out with each of the four companies.
 I’ve listed them here in alphabetical order.